rothcharlie1/Gmail-filter/README.md

 First, clone or download the repository.

-Run the shortcut GMail College Filter - MCCR.
-Preferably, put this shortcut on your desktop to run this filter every once in a while.
+Run the file run.bat.
+Preferably, put a shortcut to it on your desktop to run this filter every once in a while.
 It does not automatically run on new emails.

 A command line interface will appear, and you will be required to sign in to your Google account.
 Our application does not send any information to any outside source, even us.
 Your emails are safe.